T-Troll/alienfx-tools/README.md

 - Some High-level (Dell) SDK functions can not work as designed.
 This may be fixed in upcoming AWCC updates.
 It's not an `alienfx-cli` bug.
 - Hardware light effects breathing, spectrum, rainbow doesn't supported for older (APIv1-v3) devices.
 - Hardware light effects (and global effect) didn't work with software light effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
 Disable monitoring in `alienfx-gui` to use it.
-- DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` will not handle colors, and `alienfx-gui` can't handle GPU load for it correctly.
+- DirectX12 games didn't allow to access GPU or frame, so `Ambient` effect will not work, and `alienfx-gui` can't handle GPU load for it correctly.
 - Using hardware power button, especially for events, can provide hardware light system acting slow right after color update! `alienfx-gui` will switch to "Devices" tab or quit with visible delay.
 - **WARNING!** Strongly recommended to stop AWCCService if you plan to use `alienfx-gui` application with "Power Button"-related features.
 Keep it working can provide unexpected results up to light system freeze (for APIv4).
-- **WARNING!** There are well-known bug in DirectX at the Hybrid graphics (Intel+Nvidia) notebooks, which can prevent `alienfx-ambient` from capture screen.
+- **WARNING!** There are well-known bug in DirectX at the Hybrid graphics (Intel+Nvidia) notebooks, which can prevent `Ambient` effect from capture screen.
 If you have only one screen (notebook panel) connected, but set Nvidia as a "Preferred GPU" in Nvidia panel, please add `alienfx-ambient` with "integrated GPU" setting at "Program settings" into the same panel.
 It will not work at default setting in this case.
 - **WARNING!** In rare case light system freeze, shutdown or hibernate you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 seconds (or until all lights turn off), then start it back.

 ## How to build from source code